Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/transformations/grab.rst

 .. note::

-   This behavior can be changed *Release Confirms* in the :doc:`User Preferences </preferences/editing>`) So a single :kbd:`RMB` drag can be used to move and confirm.
+   This behavior can be changed using *Release Confirms* in the :doc:`User Preferences </preferences/editing>`, so that a single :kbd:`RMB` drag can be used to move and confirm.

 Controling Grab/Move Precision